Xamla/rosvita-documentation/New_Project.rst

    Figure 2.1  Creation of a new project.

-.. note:: Enter a name without a path here, as the path under which the project is saved is already specified in the ROSVITA start script ("rosvita-start.sh").
+.. note:: Enter a name without a path here, as the path under which the project is saved is already specified in the ROSVITA start script ("rosvita_start.sh").

-After clicking on the "Create" button, the project is created and opened in the integrated file browser.
+After clicking on the **Create** button, the project is created and opened in the integrated file browser.
-Under the default path (normally "``/home/rosvita/Rosvita/projects/``") you will find the project folder with the previously entered name.
+Under the default path (normally ``/home/<username>/Rosvita/projects/``) you will find the project folder with the previously entered name.
 So far it contains only empty folders ("db", "src") or files ("robotModel/main.xacro", "robot.urdf", "project.json", "README.md"), that all contain empty structures,